rhtconsulting/rhc-ose/demos/operations-workflow-for-customizing-builder-images/README.md

 ##Overview

-The demo aims to show how the Ops group can customize an external image (Red Hat EAP6) and then have that image used by development.
+The demo aims to show how the Ops group can customize an external image (Red Hat JBoss Enterprise Application Platform (EAP) 6) and then have that image used by development.
 The following diagram shows that process at a high level.
 The demo
 ![Demo Overview](images/demo-overview.png "Demo Overview")

 The demo also includes a basic security outline on groups can control access to both the Ops and Development projects.
 The following diagram show the security model that's utilized in the demo.